geudde/attic-chest/pages/13.reference/01.porden/docs.md

 224 STROMBOLI. book v

-Heaven's vengeance has destroy 'd the guilty fair, ^
+Heaven's vengeance has destroy’d the guilty fair, ^

 And let our voices rise in earnest prayer, ^